Tablet: Van-Eyck Livery Collar

 I wove this band using tablet weaving on an inkle loom, and because the pattern is not twist-neutral (the pattern builds up twist as you progress) I utilized fishing swivels to disperse the built-up tension.
 In warping my weave, I tied the ends of the warp to a large gage fishing swivel.
 The swivel helps to dissipate the tension that builds up as you turn the cards forwards and backwards; a full demonstration of the method is available on my website.
 In order to have each card's tension independently adjustable, I tie the opposite warp ends in a taut-line hitch knot.
 If I feel a card is not taut enough, I can adjust the taut-line hitch knot and individually tighten or loosen each card.
 I initially came across this method from YouTube, by the user Know Knots, and have implemented it in my own weaving as well as taught classes to spread the knowledge.

 In the medieval period these swivels would not have been available, instead many weavers used weights that could spin tied to the end of their warp in order to disperse built-up tension, in a technique called a warp-weighted weave.
 This technique is discussed further and depicted in the Now and Then section.
-Additionally, weavers can “flip” the cards, depicted to the left, which will disperse built up tension, but does produce a slight irregularity in the woven piece at the pass where the cards are flipped.
+Additionally, weavers can “flip” the cards, depicted to the right, which will disperse built up tension, but does produce a slight irregularity in the woven piece at the pass where the cards are flipped.

 Monochromatic Weaving: